smnookin/smnookin.github.io/_posts/2015-11-12-lauren-hopkins-second-act-as-queen-of-the-gymternet.md

 “I absolutely hated it.
 I was working in litigation and watching our lawyers work from 6am to midnight.
 They were always going on dinners and golf trips,” she laughs.
 “That seemed like the absolute worst thing to me, networking for life.
 It’s all business people, doing business all the time.
 Even when I really hated going to the office, I kept telling myself, you’re making money to finance [travel to] Worlds.”

 WIth law school off the table, Hopkins switched day jobs and doubled down on the site.
 Though the site isn’t financially secure enough to pay a salary, money from ads and the occasional donation pay for travel expenses.
-Hopkins now does digital media for a New York City law firm (“It pays really well”), where she is much happier.
+Hopkins now does digital media for a New York City law firm where she is much happier.
 In August, she also picked up a part time Public Relations gig for [Texas Dream Gymnastics](http://texasdreams.com/), a well-known gymnastics training ground for Olympic hopefuls.

-Recently, though, Hopkins has faced the ugly side of the gymternet.
+Recently, though, the opinionated Hopkins has faced the ugly side of the gymternet.
 Two weeks ago, her Tumblr account, where she answers dozens of gymnastics questions daily, was hacked.
 The intruder deleted her posts, one by one.
 All 10,000+ entries are gone.
 One insouciant word remains: “Well.”
 Another person, or possibly the same one, impersonated her on Twitter and sent her daily, racist tweets about a prominent gymnast.
 Hopkins managed to get Twitter to shut it down.
 Another Twitter account popped up to accuse Hopkins of bullying teenagers.

 “I’ve had crazy anons before, but no one has ever gone to this extreme of trying to destroy my online presence,” she says.

 Hopkins stays upbeat.
 “The haters used to really bother me in the beginning, because I was taking it personally, but now, I think of it as the people who are doing it clearly have nothing going on with their lives, if they’re messaging me 10 times a day or constantly tweeting at me,” she laughs.

-She adds, “I was spending so much time on Tumblr, so it was almost a blessing in disguise.”
+Hopkins has since started a new tumblr, but for a while, she was glad to have a break.
+“I was spending so much time on Tumblr, so it was almost a blessing in disguise.”

 **Balancing Act **
 On top of her day job, part time job, and website, Hopkins also recently completed her first book, [_Finding Our Balance_](http://laurenhopkinsbooks.com/), a YA novel about a gymnast vying for a spot on the 2016 Olympic team.
 Hopkins' goal for the book is to accurately capture what it’s like to be an elite gymnast today, eschewing needless “melodrama” for gymnastics verisimilitude.
 The choice to put gymnastics in the foreground turned off agents, and Hopkins chose to self publish.